dalmo1991/superflexPy/doc/demo.rst

    :lines: 212
    :linenos:

-The network runs the nodes from upstream to downstream, collects their output, and route them to the outlet.
-The output of the network is a dictionary that has the identifier of the nodes, as key, and the list of output fluxes, as value.
-It is also possible to inspect the internals of the nodes, as done with the single-node case.
+The network runs the nodes from upstream to downstream, collects their outputs, and routes them to the outlet.
+The output of the network is a dictionary the keys given by the node identifiers and values given by the list of output fluxes.
+It is also possible to retrieve the internals of the nodes.

 .. literalinclude:: demo_code.py
    :language: python